brunolemos/react-native-web-monorepo/README.md

 ## Who is using this on production

-Hundreds of people are using this on production.
-You can check [DevHub](https://github.com/devhubapp/devhub), which is the project that inspired this repository.
+Check out [DevHub](https://github.com/devhubapp/devhub), which is the project that inspired this repository.

 ### Author